QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 		% Example how to extract a variable by name from the simulation, call as often as needed with different variable names, extracting rpm and time in the lines below rpm = QBLADE.getCustomData_at_num('Rotational Speed [rpm]',0,0);
-		t = QBLADE.getCustomData_at_num('Time [s]',0,0);  %example how to extract the variable 'Time' by name from the simulation AoA = QBLADE.getCustomData_at_num('Angle of Attack at 0.25c (at section) Blade 1 [deg]',0.85,0); %example how to extract the variable 'Angle of Attack' by name at 85% blade length from the simulation
+		t = QBLADE.getCustomData_at_num('Time [s]',0,0);  %example how to extract the variable 'Time' by name from the simulation AoA = QBLADE.getCustomData_at_num('Angle of Attack at 0.25c (at section) BLD_1 [deg]',0.85,0); %example how to extract the variable 'Angle of Attack' by name at 85% blade length from the simulation

 		% Example how to extract a 3 length double array with the x,y,z windspeed components at a global position of x=-50,Y=0,Z=100m from the simulation windspeed = libpointer('doublePtr',zeros(3,1));